ahmetsenturk/masters-thesis/content/evaluation.typ

 )
 ]

+=== Materials
+Participants interacted with the feedback preferences setup integrated into the exercise workflow.
+The target task was a short, text-based machine learning question chosen to be conceptually accessible to all participants.

 === Procedure
-Each session was directed by a seven-step script.
-Participants were encouraged to verbalize their thoughts during the interaction.
+Each session followed a seven-step script (see @interview-steps).
+Participants were encouraged to think aloud throughout the interaction.
-Subsequent to the interactive session, a six-item questionnaire (comprising four 5-point Likert scale items and three open-ended questions) was administered verbally.
-Sessions ended with a short debriefing and agreement for the use of anonymized quotations.

 #figure(caption: "Detailed Interview Steps")[
 #table(
   columns: 2,